 - Working together to share experiences and best practices with using standards

-- Working as a consortium to agree what standards to use for use cases
+- Working as a consortium to agree on what standards to use for use cases

 - Working as a steering committee to ensure that standards meet the needs of cities